 Liquidity risk is defined as the risk of the company failing to fulfill its obligations as they fall due.
-The company's liquidity risk was generally low in 2022, as illustrated by the fact that most of the company's loans were financed on a long-term basis through covered bonds.
+The company's liquidity risk was generally low in 2023, as illustrated by the fact that most of the company's loans were financed on a long-term basis through covered bonds.
 Long-term financing is defined as funding with maturities exceeding one year, as well as unutilised committed drawing rights.
 The company has to have sufficient liquid funds in order to fulfill its obligations at all times.
-In 2022, the company's funding structure complied with requirements imposed by law and instructions by the Board of Directors.

-As of 31 December 2022, Sparebanken Sør Boligkreditt AS has an overdraft facility amounting to NOK 5 000 million for operational purposes, and a short-term credit facility with a notice period of 31 days with Sparebanken Sør.
-In addition, the company has a revolving credit facility with the Parent Bank, which can be used to refinance outstanding bonds.
-Annual commission is paid on the drawing rights.
+In 2023, the company's funding structure complied with requirements imposed by law and instructions by the Board of Directors.
+As of 31 December 2023, Sparebanken Sør Boligkreditt AS has an overdraft facility amounting to NOK 5 000 million for operational purposes, and a short-term credit facility with a notice period of 31 days with Sparebanken Sør.